Souvikda2103/Natural-Language-to-SQL-Query-Agent/README.md

 ### 4️⃣ Add the AI Agent Node
 This is your “SQL Analyst.”
-Give it a system message like:
+Use a system message like:
 “Convert natural language to SQL.
 If unclear, ask questions.
 If no data exists, say so clearly.”

 ### 5️⃣ Attach the Tools